 Due care and attention certainly can never be waived.
 Diligent attention to patient safety remains an absolute necessity, but we hope that health practitioners anywhere who are engaged in the struggle to contain this terrible untreatable part of the pandemic (and having to finally give up on patients who are termed ‘therapeutically futile’ because of the extent of their drug resistance) will seriously consider the possibilities of further investigations.

 If he were alive today Hippocrates himself would surely recognise their terrible dilemma.
-Twenty-five centuries ago he called the disease phthisis (or 'wasting'), and he counselled his students not to treat it because the patient would fail to recover whatever efforts were made to save them.
+Twenty-five centuries ago he called the disease phthisis (or 'wasting'), and he even counselled his students not to treat it because the patient would fail to recover whatever efforts were made to save them.